 How to prepare for university

 Are you heading to university soon?
-When you're not experiencing the mood swings between excitement, anxiety and anticipation, it's important to take a moment to prepare for uni.
+When you're not experiencing the mood swings between excitement and anxiety, it's important to take a moment to prepare for uni.

-Being ready to start uni helps to make sure you set off on the right foot and give yourself the best chance of surviving your time as a student.
-So, from picking the right student bank account to learning some essential life skills, it's time to get ready for university.
+Being ready to start uni will help you set off on the right foot.
+From picking the right student bank account to learning some essential life skills, here are the key things to do before uni.

 Preparing for university